 This fee does not apply to families that have applied to ACI or to ACI Alumni.

 Unless otherwise noted, baby-sitting is not available as programs are not appropriate for children.
 Thank you for your understanding and cooperation with this matter.

-- Adult Adoptee Panel: Adoptees Share Their Experiences - Sunday, October 29, 1:30pm to 3:30pm What does adoption look like through the lens of someone who was adopted?
+- Adult Adoptee Panel: Adoptees Share Their Experiences- Sunday, June 9, 2019, 1:30 PM to 3:30 PM What does adoption look like through the lens of someone who was adopted?
 How does someone who was adopted suggest talking to children about adoption?
 This class is conducted with a panel of adults who were adopted as children.
-The panelists discuss their lives, the history of their memories about adoption; when they were ...
+The panelists discuss their lives, the history of their memories about adoption;… ...

-- Race and Adoption: A Panel Discussion - Sunday, November 12, 1:30pm to 3:30pm Race and Adoption: A Panel Discussion Many Caucasian families either have adopted a child or are considering adopting a child who is some part African-American.
+- Race and Adoption: A Panel Discussion- Sunday, July 28, 2019, 1:30pm to 3:30pm Race and Adoption: A Panel Discussion Many Caucasian families either have adopted a child or are considering adopting a child who is some part African-American.
 When taking into account the role of race in our society this invariably raises questions and concerns.
-Many adoptive families begin this journey without the benefit of having had ...
+Many adoptive families begin this journey without the benefit of having… ...